• Skip to primary navigation

 Aloo ke Gutke is the Kumaoni name for the simple stir-fry potato in spices.
 The word ‘Gutke‘ in the Kumaoni dialect means pieces.

-If you visit the Kumaon hills of Uttarakhand, aloo gutuk is the most common snack and street food served at most of the roadside eateries.
+If you visit the Kumaon hills of Uttarakhand, aloo gutuk is the most common snack and street food served at most roadside eateries.

-There are two reasons for this particular potato dish is so popular in Kumaon hills – the abundance of potato.
+There are two reasons this particular potato dish is so prevalent in Kumaon hills – the abundance of potatoes.
 Second, Aloo Ke Gutke is the easiest and quickest dish made with minimum available local resources.

 The Potato

-The potato of Uttarakhand has a natural sweet taste to it, which gives humble potato recipes such as Pahadi Aloo Paani or Gutuk a unique flavor.
+The potato of Uttarakhand has a naturally sweet taste, which gives humble potato recipes such as Pahadi Aloo Paani or Gutuk a unique flavour.

 But you can make aloo ke gutuk with any available variety of potatoes.

-Mustard Oil: Pahadi style all fry is cooked only in mustard oil for its smokey, pungent, bold flavor.
+Mustard Oil: Pahadi style all fry is cooked only in mustard oil for its smokey, pungent, bold flavour.
 Avoid using refined or vegetable oil.

-Chilies: Traditionally, a combination of dry red chilies and green chili is used.
+Chillies: Traditionally, a combination of dry red chillies and green chilli is used.
 You can use either of them.

-Mustard and Cumin Seeds: The tiny size black mustard seeds and the cumin seeds are used for tempering the potatoes.
+Mustard and Cumin Seeds: The tiny black mustard seeds and the cumin seeds are used to temper the potatoes.
 In the authentic Kumaoni aloo ke gutke, a special variety of local mustard seeds known as lai or bachha rai is used.

 Serving Suggestion

-Aloo Ke Gutke is served as a snack in most of the Kumaoni households along with a cup of hot tea.
+Aloo Ke Gutke is served as a snack in most Kumaoni households, along with a cup of hot tea.

 Or it is usually served with a spicy, pungent Pahadi Kheere ka Raita (Cucumber Raita).
-Once you taste this unusual combination, you will fall in love with the rustic flavors.
+Once you taste this unusual combination, you will love the rustic flavours.

 Pahadi Aloo Ke Gutke Recipe